 Rheumatoid factor was the first autoantibody found in people living with rheumatoid arthritis.
 An autoantibody is an antibody the immune system produces in response to the body’s own tissues.
 A positive RF test isn’t enough to confirm rheumatoid arthritis.
 Other conditions like diabetes and cancer can lead to elevated RF levels.

 Even if you have normal RF levels, you could still be diagnosed with RA — a condition called seronegative rheumatoid arthritis.
 There’s no direct correlation between RF levels and RA activity.
-Medical professionals consider a normal level of RF to be below 20 international units per milliliter (IU/mL).
+Medical professionals consider a normal level of RF to be below 20 international units per milliliter (often noted as IU/mL).

 People with RA may still have a negative anti-CCP test if they have low levels of anti-CCP in their blood.
 However, people who test positive for a high presence of anti-CCP have a 90 percent chance of having RA.
 People with a positive anti-CCP test often have a more severe case of RA.